-The National Adoption Competency Mental Health Training Initiative Should be the Standard of Care

-The National Adoption Competency Mental Health Training Initiative (NTI), a cooperative agreement between the Children's Bureau and C.A.S.E., developed two state-of-the-art, standardized, web-based trainings to build the capacity of child welfare and mental health professionals in all states, tribes, and territories to effectively support children, youth, and their foster, adoptive, and guardianship families.
+Second, The National Adoption Competency Mental Health Training Initiative should be the Standard of Care for the workforce serving foster, adoptive, and kinship families.
+The National Adoption Competency Mental Health Training Initiative (NTI), a cooperative agreement between the Children's Bureau, Office of Administration for Children and Families and C.A.S.E., developed two state-of-the-art, standardized, web-based trainings to build the capacity of child welfare and mental health professionals in all states, tribes, and territories to effectively support children, youth, and their foster, adoptive, and guardianship families.
 The trainings were piloted in eight states and with one tribe, with final versions of the trainings now available for free nationally.
-During the pilot evaluation over 6,000 child welfare workers enrolled in the 20-hour training with an astounding 72 percent completion rate and 2,900 mental health professionals with a 68 percent completion rate.
+During the pilot evaluation over 6,000 child welfare workers enrolled in the 20hour training with an astounding 72 percent completion rate and 2,900 mental health professionals with a 68 percent completion rate.
 Outcomes from the child welfare pilot evaluation indicate high ratings of participant satisfaction with the materials and trainings.
-Eighty-five to 90 percent of supervisors agreed that this training is applicable to their work.
+85 to 90 percent of supervisors agreed that this training is applicable to their work.
 Child Welfare workers improved 28 percent on average from pre-test to post-test; supervisors improved 23 percent on average from pre- to post-test.
 Completion of NTI training indicated a high level of change in the workforce understanding of separation and loss which is a critical foundational piece of learning in the child welfare system.
 Pretest scores on the loss and grief module for child welfare staff were the lowest and showed the highest gain from pre to post-test.
 On the mental health side, the modules on attachment and understanding the impact of race and diversity had the lowest pre-test scores and the highest gains from pre to post-test.
 Imagine the problems that arise from child welfare workers not able to support children in their healing from loss and then referring them to therapists that do not know how to promote attachment or understand the implications of transracial/transcultural adoption.
 This exemplifies the clinical implications when we are solely reliant on providers being trained in a specific EBP without having the "core" foundational knowledge that is necessary in addressing the mental health needs of the children they are serving.
-Even for the trauma module where such a focus has been nationally as well as the utilization of EBP in trauma treatment, we saw a gain of 15-20 percent between pre- and post-test scores.
+Even for the trauma module where such a focus has been nationally, as well as the utilization of EBP in trauma treatment, we saw a gain of 15-20 percent between pre- and post-test scores.